 - Lack of patient access to their protected health information;

-- Uses or disclosures of more than the Minimum Necessary protected health information; and
+- Use or disclosure of more than the minimum necessary protected health information.

 The most common types of covered entities that have been required to take corrective action to achieve voluntary compliance are, in order of frequency:

 - Pharmacies; and